Bionus/imgbrd-grabber/docs/docs/index.md

 #### Logging in

-Some sources (for example Danbooru or Gelbooru) require to login to enable full API access.
+Some sources (for example Danbooru or Gelbooru) require to log in to enable full API access.
 Even though it is usually not mandatory thanks to the regex fallback, it is usually strongly advised to do so.

 To log into a source using an account, just enter your credentials in the "Credentials" tab of the Source Settings window: